raunakchowdhury/rm-rf/README.md

   cd Woo
   processing Woo.pde
   ```
 1. Click on plants in the Queue (see the section in the UI) to place them on the plots, by clicking again
-2. Place the plants strategically so no zombies can get past the plants to the house
+2. Place the plants strategically so no zombies can get past the plants to the house.
+  - Wincon: Zomboss health is depleted
+  - Losecon: Zombies reach the other side (you're a skrub if you lose)